^

 Additional symptoms

-Neurogenic bladder dysfunction:
+Neurogenic bladder dysfunctions:

 Complex of dysuric symptoms (pollakiuria, incontinence, enuresis).

-Encopresis (stool incontinence)
+Encopresis (fecal incontinence)

 Constipation

-Microbial-inflammatory diseases of the urinary system:
+Microbial inflammatory diseases of the urinary system:

 Cystitis (acute, chronic)